Skip to content

 Repair Microsoft Edge browser

-5. Once done, launch Microsoft Edge and check if the crashing issue has been fixed.
+5. Relaunch Microsoft Edge and check if the crashing issue has been fixed.

-If none of the above methods worked out, you should consider resetting the browser and reverting its settings to their default values.
+If none of the above methods worked out, consider resetting the Edge browser and reverting its settings to their default values.
 Here are the steps to reset:

 1. Launch the Edge browser on the computer, and go to: